masmangan/scaling-octo-bassoon/README.md

 # scaling-octo-bassoon
-A Visual Guide to DevOps with Spring and AWS Beanstalk Using PlantUML
+A Visual Guide to DevOps with Spring and AWS Beanstalk using PlantUML

 This is a guide about the software **development** of a hello Spring Boot Application and the systems **operations** of this simple application at AWS Elastic Beanstalk.
 UML diagrams made with PlantUML are presented to help explain source code, tools, and techniques.